MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties-auto/devenv-autoformatexpression-property.md

 ## Remarks
+It applies to fields or columns of the decimal data type.

 The AL expression is evaluated when the expression performs updates.
 Together with the [AutoFormatType Property](devenv-autoformattype-property.md), this property determines how data is formatted.
 These two properties are only used to format decimal data types, such as amounts that can be stated in a foreign currencies or ratios.